 It also has a smaller annual fee than other cards that reimburse Global Entry or TSA PreCheck application fees, which usually have higher annual fees that are often between $450 and $550.

 You know how you get credit card offers in the mail and throw them away?
 Not us.
-We open all of them, then run to get the magnifying glass and read the fine print.
+We open all of them, then grab a magnifying glass and read the fine print.
 We spend all day looking for new credit card offers online, then we dive in to calculate the true value of the offer.

 Benefits and perks

-Airport lounges with complimentary food and alcohol, no foreign transaction fees and TSA PreCheck are some of my favorite perks that save money and time.
+Airport lounges with complimentary food and alcohol, no foreign transaction fees, and TSA PreCheck are some of my favorite perks that save money and time.
 The credit cards with higher annual fees always offer a wide range of perks — if used correctly these perks alone can justify their annual fee.

-How travel credit cards work (and the different types)
+How the different types of travel credit cards work

 Travel credit cards that earn transferable rewards are a bit more complicated to use, but offer the most potential value.
 Earning transferable points is also an excellent hedge against frequent flyer program devaluations.
 If airline A makes a negative change to its award chart, with flexible points you’ll still have other options for making the most of your rewards.